yvelikova/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_config_certs.md

 "linkTitle": "Product certificates",
 "weight": 80,
 "date": "2019-11-25",
-"description": "Details of signed certificates used by API Gateway and API Portal, and any sample certificates that are shipped."
+"description": "Details of signed certificates used by API Gateway, and sample certificates that are shipped with API Gateway and API Portal."
 }

-## API Gateway certificates
+## API Gateway developer tools certificates

 The Windows installer for the
 developer tools has been signed using the private key associated with the following certificate: